hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Run differential abundance

-To test the differences in neighborhoods, we first calculate the Euclidean dsitances between nearest neighborhoods using the PCs that the graph was first constructed upon with the `calcNhoods()` function.
+To test the differences in neighborhoods, we first calculate the Euclidean distances between nearest neighborhoods using the PCs that the graph was first constructed on with the `calcNhoods()` function.
 With the distances computed for each neighborhood in our dataset, we can begin assessing the overlap in neighborhoods.
 This is accomplished with the Spatial FDR correction where each hypothesis test p-values are adjusted based upon the nearest neighbor distances.

 This step may take some time to run for a large dataset.